p2pu/how-to-talk-about-race/modules/managing-discussions/_posts/2000-01-02-read&watch.md

 ---
-title: Read&Watch
+title: Read & Watch
 published: true
 ---

-# Read&Watch
+# Read & Watch
 _Suggested timing: 25 minutes_

 As the facilitator it is your responsibility to maintain the space.
 Below are some concrete suggestions for supporting dialogue.

 **10 min:** Review the text below on your own
 **15 min:** As a group, reflect on the list.
-*   Have you see these practices adapted in this learning circle?
+*   Have you seen these practices adapted in this learning circle?
 *   What is particularly hard for you?
 *   Any other suggestions that you would add to the list?
 Things you’d remove?